Microflow/FC/README.md

 # NPrize-Mandarin

-BRAINNSTORM: everything: Ideal, medium, shoestring.
-Eight sections: Waste, food, entertainment, energy, NPrize, Open Source Software, Crypto and currency/ Bimetallic.
-What is currency?
-Stepping away from the rat race.
-LITTLE WHITE BOOK.
-Make it beautiful.

-Onepage at first.
-3 languages.
-On wood?
-Etched with laser on wood?
-Make them collectors items.

-FIRST: shovel guitar, one page print out.
-Nrpize on github.
-5 min speech (help me correct)

-youtube clips can string together? one versoin of fil was naratorless.

-Strive for 5 things. water sovereignty, food,

-PAID: Meditation lead mp3.

 ## City Building.

 111 In the 1960s, John F Kennedy, set a diffiult goal.
 He said we should go to the moon.
 His vision inspired engineers around the world.